lightninglabs/pool/README.md

-It's important to note that although internally we use a fixed rate per block to compute the final premium, on the command line, we accept the final acceptable premium in a _percent_.
+It's important to note that although internally we use a fixed rate per block to compute the final premium, on the command line, we accept the final acceptable premium as a _percentage_.
 Therefore, when submitting orders, one should place the value that they wish to receive or accept at the end of the lease period.
 Internally, we'll then compute the _per block lease rate_ and submit the order using _that_.